 With the war intensifying, President Johnson ordered immediate evacuation of all U.S. dependents in Vietnam.
 His concern for their safety was warranted, for two days later the VC blew up a hotel in Qui Nhon that housed American enlisted men.
 Twenty-three died in the attack and 21 were injured.
 Fourteen Vietnamese were also injured by the attack.

 The Viet Cong also suffered a serious loss in February.
-A supply ship attempting to smuggle 80 tons of arms and ammunition was sunk at Vung Ro Bay.
+A supply ship attempting to smuggle

 Logistics personnel "humped" supplies from docks to depot and then to the field.